 The area surrounding Botley Hill Farmhouse has some of the best views over the breathtaking Surrey countryside, at approximately 267 meters (876 feet) above sea level.
 A cycle and pedestrian path runs from Chelsham to Botley Hill Farmhouse alongside the farms and open fields.
 Along the route you can look down across London and the Thames valley.
 You can also enjoy walks through 500 acres of woodland on the Titsey Estate for most of the year.

-Botley Hill forms the highest point of the North Downs, which run from the Hog's Back near Guildford to the cliffs of Folkestone and Deal.
-The North Downs Way largely follows an ancient pilgrimage route between Winchester and Canterbury and offers more than 150 miles of scenic walks.
-Attractions along the way include Waverley Abbey, Rochester Castle, Dover Castle and Canterbury Cathedral.
+Botley Hill forms the highest point of the North Downs Way, which run from the Hog's Back near Guildford to the cliffs of Folkestone and Deal.
+The North Downs Way largely follows the Pilgrims' Way, an ancient pilgrimage route between Winchester and Canterbury, and offers more than 150 miles of scenic walks through stunning countryside.
+Attractions along the way include Waverley Abbey, Farnham Castle, Rochester Castle, Dover Castle and Canterbury Cathedral.

 This moated manor house near Sevenoaks is owned by the National Trust and dates back to the 14th century.
 Discover its courtyard, Great Hall, crypt, Tudor painted ceiling and even a Grade I listed dog kennel.
 You can also enjoy the gardens and their orchard, lakes and woodland.